The Cheapest Cities in Latin America for Digital Nomads (2024)

 Housing

 For most digital nomads, housing stands out as the biggest monthly expense.
 Although super cheap rents can be found in Latin America, it is difficult to secure these prices if you aren’t a local staying for at least 6-12 months.
+[Read more in the ultimate guide to digital nomad visas on how to secure a long-term permit.]

 Most digital nomads turn to short-term rental platforms such as Airbnb or hotels, but short-term economics are much different.
 In popular cities, a furnished, monthly Airbnb may cost 2-4x what a local is paying on a long-term lease.